WillHannon-MCB/website/resume.md

 ## Professional Summary

-Driven and diligent computational biologist with experience deriving insights from large-scale datasets and high-throughput experiments.
-Expertise in developing robust computational tools, performing in-depth analyses of sequencing data, and working in interdisciplinary, collaborative settings to solve complex biological problems.
-Seeking to apply data science and computational biology expertise to advance innovative research projects.
+I’m a computational biologist with extensive experience analyzing large datasets from high-throughput sequencing experiments.
+My expertise includes developing computational tools, building reproducible analysis pipelines, and collaborating with an interdisciplinary team of scientists to solve complex biological problems.
+I’m seeking to apply my skills to cutting-edge research projects.

 ## Skills